josh-works/josh-works.github.io/_posts/2023-05-08-on-leaving-evangelicalism-and-opposing-it.md

 [^barbarian]: To borrow from James C. Scott's [Against the Grain](https://www.goodreads.com/book/show/34324534-against-the-grain), I may be revealing myself to be something of a theological barbarian and savage, but I vastly prefer this version of myself than who I was several years ago.

-From my own point of view of myself on my own change, there is a coherent line of thought, way of being, intellectual purity, a clear adherence to a firm ethical standard, and a reasonable causal chain from "there" (thinking evangelicalism was true, and a source of good in the world) to "here" (viewing evangelicalism as akin propaganda, viewing it as a primary source of ongoing harm in the world).
+From my own point of view of myself on my own change, there is a coherent line of thought, way of being, intellectual purity, a clear adherence to a firm ethical standard, and a reasonable causal chain from "there" (thinking evangelicalism was true, and a source of good in the world) to "here" (viewing evangelicalism and adjacent structures as simple propaganda to support harmful power structures, and viewing it as a primary source of historical and ongoing violence and abuse in the world).

 I've recovered a much more actionable, robust, and firm understanding of the person of Jesus Christ (and the things he said and did, and why) than I ever had in the decades leading up to now. [^narrative-christus-victor]

 [^narrative-christus-victor]: Since we're throwing out the 'satisfaction atonement' and 'christendom', it's reasonable to ask "what else *is* there?".
 The answer is 'narrative christus victor' and 'being rightly aligned to others by faithfully embodying Jesus' specific social ethic.'
+Read the books I recommend below for a fuller understanding, specifically _The Politics of Jesus_ and _The Non-Violent Atonement_

 I don't use the labels 'deconstruction' or 'exvangelical'.
-I simply matured and refined my understanding of a certain religious tradition I was once a part of, and have 'grown' into a much more comfortable, peaceful, enjoyable  version of that religious tradition.
+I simply matured and refined my understanding of a certain religious tradition (cult) that I was once a part of, and have 'grown' into a much more comfortable, peaceful, enjoyable  version of a different religious tradition, which shares some interesting similarities and differences.

-Despite my justified anger about my experiences as a child, adolescent, and adult, related to evangelicalism (and abuse and neglect sanctioned by 'evangelical intellectual traditions'), I warmly extend an invite to this greener side of the fence, to anyone who currently finds themselves still a member of any religious tradition that looks like evangelicalsm.
+Despite my justified anger about my experiences of abuse and neglect as a child, adolescent, and adult, related to evangelicalism (and abuse and neglect sanctioned by 'evangelical intellectual traditions'), I warmly extend an invite to this greener side of the fence, to anyone who currently finds themselves still a member of any religious tradition that looks like evangelicalsm.
 It's way, way more peaceful and enjoyable 'out here'.

-While my current "place" would horrify some from the religious communities in which I was raised, I've actually internalized (some of) the words they spoke over me: "love others, act justly, walk humbly." (they said, as they poured violence, anger, shame, condemnation, and credible threats of abandonment into me and others, to control us.)
+While my current "place" would horrify some from the religious communities in which I was raised, I've actually internalized (some of) the words they spoke over me, like "love others, act justly, walk humbly." (they said, as they poured violence, anger, shame, condemnation, and credible threats of abandonment into me and others, to control us.)
 This is why I've cut them out of my life, and why I have been freely encouraging other children of emotionally immature parents to consider doing the same, if it would be protective\healing.

 I sometimes manage to find words that are extremely offensive, which in some ways I'm proud of, and in other ways I am disappointed and saddened by.
 I also am inclined to hide explosive intellectual ideas behind a veil of words, to screen out those who hide behind the veil of functional illiteracy.